Today (1982 TV program): Broadcasting

-During daylight saving time, Queensland receives Today delayed by one hour.
-However, in 2007, Today began a trial and aired live into Queensland between 5:00 – 8.30am, with an extra Queensland-only half-hour.
+During daylight saving time, Queensland receives the show delayed by one hour.

+In 2007, the show began a trial and aired live into Queensland between 5:00 – 8.30am, with an extra Queensland-only half-hour.
 This was unsuccessful, and in 2008 the show returned to its previous delayed telecast.

-Additionally, the Northern Territory has Today delayed thirty minutes during winter and one-and-a-half hours during daylight saving time.
+The Northern Territory has Today delayed thirty minutes during winter and one-and-a-half hours during daylight saving time.

 Some parts of South Australia are also delayed by thirty minutes, and in Western Australia, the program is delayed by two hours during winter and three hours during daylight saving time.

 In the case of major breaking news (e.g. cyclone), the program goes live into the state to help provide residents with up-to-date information.

-Other national and international broadcasts

-WIN Television, which services most of regional Australia as a Nine Network affiliate through their stations, WIN in Southern New South Wales, VTV in Victoria, RTQ in regional Queensland, TVT in Tasmania, WOW in regional & remote Western Australia, AMN in Griffith, SDS/RDS in eastern South Australia and STV in Mildura, Imparja Television (callsign IMP), the only remote Nine affiliate station, and Southern Cross Austereo's Nine Network affiliated station in Broken Hill and the Spencer Gulf, GDS/BDN currently air Today across regional Australia as well as Nine-owned regional stations, NTD in Darwin and NBN in Northern New South Wales.
-Former carriers of Today across regional Australia, include: Southern Cross Nine, in Southern New South Wales and in the ACT through CTC, in Victoria through GLV/BCV and in Queensland through TNQ, Tasmanian Digital Television, in Tasmania, Mildura Digital Television in Mildura and West Digital Television in regional Western Australia.
-All former carriers of Today in regional Australia had switched to a Network 10 affiliation on 1 July 2021.
+International broadcasts

 In addition to Australia, Today is broadcast in Papua New Guinea on EMTV, and in Fiji on Fiji Television.

-International connections

-Even though the name of the show is the same as America's NBC Today Show, it has no link to its American namesake; in fact, due to affiliate agreements, Nine formerly aired ABC's Good Morning America, one of the American program's chief competitors, between 4.00 and 5.00am, until June 2018 when the Nine Network declined to renew its contract.
-It is now airing infomercials in its place.Affiliate Agreements – Transdiffusion, 7 November 2007 Todays rival on the Seven Network, Sunrise, follows the American NBC Today Show format, including a streetside studio.
-The Seven Network airs a condensed version of the American programme between 4.00 and 5.00am, preceding Sunrise, which is titled NBC Today in program listings to avert confusion.